 Kathleen Turner explores the tactical and strategic motivations for terrorist groups to deploy female suicide bombers.
 She observes that a proactive approach which includes prevention, engagement, training and research is needed, in order to deter women from joining extremist and terrorist organisations.

-Americas / Commentaries / Conflict and Stability / Country and Region Studies / Europe / Terrorism Studies
+Americas / Conflict and Stability / Counter Terrorist Trends and Analyses / Country and Region Studies / Europe / Terrorism Studies